-When Do Dogs Go into Heat?
+When Do Dogs Go Into Heat?

 How to Prepare for a Dog in Heat

 If your dog has a hard time getting along with other canines while in heat, or if she tries to escape during her heat, then you might want to consider separating her in a secure area until she is done.
-You can accomplish this simply by using Regato’s walk-through pet gate to keep her contained in another room.
+You can accomplish this simply by using a gate like Regato’s walk-through pet gate to keep her contained in another room.

 - Use doggie diapers to keep messes to a minimum, and give her what she wants, whether it is attention or space.

 - Make sure she has her own food bowl, water bowl and bedding in her space.

 - If you intend to breed her, then this is the time.
 Talk with your veterinarian about best practices for breeding.